-The new winter 2016 version of the popular Philips 8W MR16 now delivers an ultra bright lighting effect of 710 lumens!
+The winter 2016 version of the popular Philips 8W MR16 now delivers an ultra bright lighting effect of 710 lumens!
 The brightest LED retrofit LED of its kind.
 It's low voltage and operates on AC voltages meaning it can be used with existing transformers, no need to rewire to an LED driver.

 This is a superb offering that is designed to replace energy hungry 50W halogens and is dimmable as standard.
 Philips Master MR16 LED bulbs are renown for high quality and longevity and widely regarded as the best MR16 LEDs on the market.

 I have just used these to replace 9 50W halogens in my kitchen.
 I was unsure as to whether or not I would have to replace all 9 transformers as well, but no need to worry they all worked perfectly without any problems.
 In my opinion the quality of light is just as good as the halogens they replaced.
 I'm delighted so far.